volumio/docs/docs/01_User_Manual/00_Quick_Start_Guide.md

 - Install some packages and configure the system
 - Generate new thumbnails for the default backgrounds

+#### Network connection

+* Volumio works best when its connected to your Network, since it's meant to be used in an headless state: no monitor connected, and controlled via another device (PC, smartphone, tablet etc)
+* To connect Volumio to your network, simply attach an ethernet cable to it before starting it up
+* If no ethernet is available, you can connect to its hotstpot (see below) and connect to your Wi-fi Network.
+To do so, go to settings -> Network and connect it from there
+* *IMPORTANT* Do not configure your network manually via SSH, this can lead to issues and malfunctions

 #### Volumio Hotspot

 * If your device has wireless capabilities (and a supported Wireless card) Volumio will create a Wireless Network called **Volumio**, the default password is **volumio2**